e271828e/Flight.jl/docs/notes/design/framework_design.md

 The table's immutable values (§4.1, §9) make the compiler enforce most of it; the rule is what the soundness of lock-free reading rests on.

+The captured table includes private intermediate cells (§13.3) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default.
+The snapshot deliberately does **not** carry the state stores (`x`, `m`, `z`): the state trajectory is *derived* data — recomputable from the trace header plus the batches (§12.3) by bit-identical replay — and per-boundary capture would systematically record derived data, the same asymmetry the trace-default decision (row 29) refuses in the other direction.
+"What was the private state at t = 37.2?" is answered by replaying to 37.2 and inspecting the live stores; a state field wanted in logs or GUI has the honest remedy of being declared public (one auto-published cell per sweep).
+Post-run continuation reads the live stores directly; periodic full-state checkpoints (warm restart without replay-from-zero) are a guarded addition shaped as an opt-in log policy, and a dev-mode flag auto-publishing all state fields is a possible diagnostic kin to the NaN-poisoned workspace.

 Logging dissolves into publication: the log is a vector of retained snapshot references — same objects, zero extra copies; the per-step `deepcopy` detour of the `SavingCallback` disappears.
 Cost: one snapshot allocation per boundary, on the